 “It can be different for everyone,” explains Jennifer.
 “Some people have trouble sleeping.
 For me, it was trouble getting out of bed.”

 Jennifer didn’t cry very often and wouldn’t describe her episodes as purely sad, but that doesn’t mean she wasn’t emotional.

 “I had a lot of anger.
 I mean, I was mad all the time.
 I didn’t know what to do with it, so it came out with friends, classmates, teachers, and my family.”

-Try to recognize when you might be experiencing an emotion more often than usual or perhaps more extremely than situations call for, because it could be a sign of a depressive episode.
+Try to recognize when you might be experiencing an emotion more often than usual or perhaps more extreme than situations call for, because it could be a sign of a depressive episode.

 Another thing to look out for is thoughts or feelings about death.
 If you’re having suicidal thoughts, this is a major sign that you should get help right away.
 If you’re thinking about suicide, call 1-800-273-TALK or click here.